Post

 ruby-version: "${{ steps.read_ruby_version.outputs.ruby_version }}"

-# Optional, this is because previously when running multiple self-hosted runners for CI/CD, the cocoapods repos are in a shared directory
+# Optional, because previously when running multiple runners on self-hosted CI/CD, cocoapods repos are in a shared directory

 # The problem solved is: there is a very small chance of conflicts when pulling cocoapods repos during simultaneous pod installs (since the default is $HOME/.cocoapods/)